 Is pork shoulder the same as pork butt?

-The Dutch oven is my secret weapon for making this easy roast!
-It’s great, because you can brown the pork shoulder on the stovetop, and then cover it with the lid and put it right into the oven.
-After that, the pot goes right back on the stove to thicken the sauce.
-Easy!
+The Dutch oven is my secret weapon for making this easy roast.
+It’s a great tool because you can brown the pork shoulder on the stovetop, and then cover it with the lid, and put it right into the oven.
+After that, the same pot goes right back on the stove to thicken the sauce.

 - Prep the Oven and Brown the Pork Roast.
-First, preheat your oven to 400˚F. Then pat the pork dry all over, using paper towels.
-Season it generously with kosher salt and black pepper.
+First, preheat your oven to 400˚F. Then, pat the pork dry using paper towels.
+Season it generously with salt and pepper.
 After that, heat the oil in your Dutch oven over medium-high heat, and brown the pork for about five minutes on each side.

 - Make the Braising Sauce.
 Take the pork roast out of the pot, and set it aside while you cook the onions and garlic.
 Once the onions are soft, splash the wine into the pot and use a wooden spoon to scrape up any browned bits.
 Next, add the herbs to the pot, along with the broth and cider.

 - Rest the Pork Shoulder and Reduce the Sauce.
-After two hours (your house will smell heavenly at this point!), uncover the pot and add in the apples.
-Then replace the lid, and cook for another half hour, or until the pork is done.
+After two hours, uncover the pot and add in the apples.
+Then replace the lid, and cook for another half hour or until the pork is done.

 - Serve.
-Cut pork and serve with onions, apples, and sauce.
+Slice the braised pork shoulder and serve it with the onions, apples, and sauce.

-- If You Don’t Have a Dutch Oven: You can brown the pork and make the sauce in a skillet, and then braise in almost any baking dish.
+- Dutch oven alternatives: You can brown the pork and make the sauce in a skillet, and then braise it in almost any baking dish.
 It just needs to have room for the liquid, and a tight-fitting ovenproof lid.
 No lid?
 Cover the dish with aluminum foil.

-- Cube the Pork: If you like, you can make this recipe with cubes of pork shoulder.
-That makes for easier portioning and serving, and cubes of pork generally cook faster than a whole roast.
-Win-win!
+- Cube the pork: If you like, you can make this recipe with cubes of pork shoulder.
+That makes for easier portioning and serving, and cubes of pork will cook faster than a whole roast.

 Serving Suggestions

-- Baked Macaroni: Another family favorite!
-I love to make a big dish of Oven Baked Macaroni and Feta when it’s cold out.
+Consider serving the roast over a bed of creamy mashed potatoes or buttery mashed cauliflower to soak up the delicious sauce.
+A veggie salad like this spring vegetable potato salad pairs nicely with the rich pork roast.
+I love to make a big dish of baked macaroni and feta when it’s cold out.
 The warm, inviting aroma puts everyone in a good mood—it’s classic comfort food!

 - To refrigerate leftover pork shoulder, place in shallow containers with the gravy, and store for up to three days.